 Advanced training and education achievement are considered an important factor in the professional development of the firefighter.

 Achievement in these areas may be considered in the way of special assignments and shall be acknowledged by special salary increments based on the following scale:

-Each employee shall be paid an increment of \$12.50 per credit upon completion of an approved accredited fire science course or other college courses which shall be approved by the Business Administrator prior to being taken and which may be taken after the employee has completed an Associate's Program in Fire Science up to a maximum of ninety-four (94) credits.
+Each employee shall be paid an increment of \$12.50 per credit upon completion of an approved accredited fire science course or other college courses which shall be approved by the Business Administrator prior to being taken and which may be taken after the employee has completed an Associate's Program in Fire Science up to a maximum of one hundred twenty (120) credits.
 The employee must submit a certificate of successful completion before any payment of the credit increment.
-Education increments shall be incorporated in the employee's salary by the City on or about the 1st day of January and the 1st day of July for approved credits earned since the previous incorporation of an earned increment.
+Education increments shall be incorporated in the employee's salary by the City on or about the 1st of January and the 1st day of July for approved credits earned since the previous incorporation of an earned increment.
+All new employees hired after the effective date of this contract (January 1, 1984) shall be required to earn twelve (12) credits in an approved Fire Science program prior to college credits being paid.